 Note: Nine hours of child-related college credit hours provide training and education in working with young Children in a developmentally appropriate child care program.
-The ECE1060 course is used to prepare the student for the final assessment process required by Washington D.C.
+The ECE1060 course prepares students for the final assessment process required by Washington D.C.
 Council for Professional Recognition.
-The student must be working with children in a child care setting or conduct a minimum of five hours per week in an accredited child care program during the acquisition of the CDA.
+The student must be working with children in a child care setting or conduct a minimum of five hours per week in an accredited child care program during the acquisition of the CDA